-Record of the backup shall be maintained in the 'Computer Record Backup Book' and signed by the Coordinator or administrator.
-The backup shall be taken off site by the Coordinator and returned to site on the following working day.
+Record of the backup shall be maintained in a register and signed by the Nominated Supervisor or Administrator.
+The backup shall be taken off site by the Nominated Supervisor/Administrator and returned to site on the following working day.

-Management shall provide the Coordinator with an appropriate lockable box in which to store the backup while off site to ensure information is safe, secure and inaccessible to public.
+The Approved Provider shall provide the Nominated Supervisor with an appropriate lockable box in which to store the backup while off site to ensure information is safe, secure and inaccessible to public.

 Services may use web based (cloud) data storage systems for back-up and archiving of records.
-Records of back-up should be noted in the 'Computer Record Backup Book' with access to these records limited to the Approved Provider and the Nominated Supervisor/Coordinator.
-To ensure the safety and security of service records, password protection may be considered.
+Records of back-up dates and times should be made with access to these records limited to the Approved Provider and the Nominated Supervisor and/or Administrator.
+To ensure the safety and security of service records, password protection may be necessary.